SantiagoMorais/find-a-pet/README.md

 - [supertest](https://www.npmjs.com/package/supertest): It provides a high-level abstraction for testing HTTP while also allowing you to access the lower-level API provided by the superagent.
 In other words, testing the server without having to run it on a specific port, avoiding conflicts.

 ## Objectives

+This project aims to facilitate pet adoption by allowing organizations (ORGs) to register available animals and users to search for pets in their cities.
+ORGs can manage their profiles and list pets with specific characteristics, while users can view animal details and contact the ORGs directly via WhatsApp to start the adoption process.

 - Application Rules: